erdeszt/sarden/TASKS.md

 * Fix .toOption.get calls in codecs
 * Setup CI with Werror enabled
 * Check if LiveMigrator handles error correctly
-* Switch to neotype instead of opaque types(better ergonomics)
-  * Maybe not?
-If codecs are removed from domain it might not be necessary
-  * Otherwise
-    * Fix newtype schemas
-    * Autoderive more
-    * Fix unsafe mapping to ulid
-* Ulid type in tapir layer
 * Use host/user/pass instead of dbUrl for migrator